techmania-team/techmania-docs/English/Theme/C#_guide_to_Lua.md

 end
 ```

 "explist" should return a so-called "iteration function", but in most cases you simply use the library functions `pairs` and `ipairs` in the place of "explist" in order to traverse tables.
-Find more examples in the [Common tables operation](#common-table-operations) section.
+Find more examples in the [Common table operations](#common-table-operations) section.

 Also note that there is `break`, but no `continue`, in loops.